Documentation Index

 Important

 The conf folder is required by the system.
-Do not delete it.
+Do not delete this folder.

 1. Download the properties file you want to configure.